 GET DEVON’s VIDEOS DELIVERED TO YOUR INBOX

-Keep on top of all of our latest Devon videos.
-Never miss our posting again, just get on our list and watch your inbox.
+Keep on top of all of Devon latest videos.
+Never miss a posting again, just get on the list and watch videos straight from your inbox.
 Unsubscribe any time.

 The Business Playbook: Building a Championship Culture

 Devon Still’s message resonates throughout the corporate culture: “Winning is a mentality not a skill.”
 Audiences are captivated as Devon shares his unique leadership experiences from the football field, seamlessly paralleling today’s corporate ‘game day’ dilemmas.
 Remember the Jerry Sandusky scandal at Penn State University?
 As captain, Devon led his football family through an unimaginable media firestorm, keeping them focused, motivated, and strong.
 You’ll want to incorporate his strategies that emphasize manageable goals, teambuilding, self-assessments, resiliency, and determination.

 Well-respected and lauded for his leadership on and off the field, Devon brings a combination of his MBA in Leadership and his leadership skills learned from sports to the business community.
 Forbes magazine touts the benefits athletes offer the corporate environment, and Devon comes ready with a candid conversation fueled by time-tested strategies that work.
 A page from his personal, oft-used playbook will transform your vision, your leadership style, and your company’s success.